-Meet Laura Warden, Head of People & Culture at Folklore
+Meet Laura Warden, Head of Operations at Folklore

 Our team Q&As give you an inside look at the people behind Folklore.

 As our first-ever Head of People & Culture, Laura makes Folklore a great place to work so that our team reach its full potential and we can meet our ambition of investing in legendary companies across Australia and New Zealand.

 What brought you to Folklore?

 The people and the motivation and drive they evidently portrayed in everything they do.
 Folklore is at an exceptionally exciting time with everyone having a large scope but working with collective goals and mindsets to achieve for one another, the firm, our founders and their teams, and our investors.
 I was excited for the potential of Folklore and to work alongside such an awesome group of people, so I am very grateful to be part of the team.

 Prior to Folklore, my journey started in agency recruitment as an administrator.
 Within 5 years I was managing a team of 22, which inspired a passion for management and leading HR and recruitment operations.
 I then moved to Google doing exactly that.
 At Google, I continued learning from extremely talented professionals and leading APAC and global programs across hiring, onboarding, operational strategy, policy development and process optimisation.